nokia/RED/doc/create_run.md

 ## Create Project, add test,run

 In order to start working with RED & Eclipse, you need to set up couple of things first.
-Robot Perspective Workspace & project Create TestSuite Content assistant Running TestSuite Console and message log Execution status

 ### Robot Perspective